-The GSS-API provides a function, gss_inquire_context(), that obtains information about a given security context (even an incomplete one).
-Given a context handle, gss_inquire_context() provides the following information about it:
+The GSS-API provides a function, gss_inquire_context(), that obtains

 - The name of the context initiator. - The name of the context acceptor. - The number of seconds for which the context will remain valid. - The security mechanism used with the context. - Several context-parameter flags.
-These flags are the same as the ret_flags argument of the gss_accept_sec_context() function (see "Context Acceptance (Server)" on page 40), covering delegation, mutual authentication, and so on. - A flag indicating whether or not the inquiring application was the context initiator. - A flag indicating whether or not the context is fully established.
+These flags are the same as the ret_flags argument of the gss accept sec context() function (see "Context Acceptance (Server)" on page 41), covering delegation, mutual authentication, and so on. - A flag indicating whether or not the inquiring application was the context initiator. - A flag indicating whether or not the context is fully established.

-For more information, see the gss_inquire_context(3GSS) man page.
+For more information, see the gss inquire context (3GSS) man page.